KQM-git/TCL/docs/characters/hydro/sangonomiya-kokomi.md

 **Notes**

-* The **Bake-Kurage** Duration refresh from A1 does not refresh Heart of Depths 4pc passive, because it does not count as a "using an Elemental Skill"
+* The **Bake-Kurage** Duration refresh from A1 does not refresh Heart of Depths 4-Piece passive, because it does not count as a "using an Elemental Skill"
-* The actual refresh timing requires the **Bake-Kurage** to be on field the frame her burst animation finishes, or else you will lose the refresh.
+* The actual refresh timing requires the **Bake-Kurage** to be on field the frame her Burst animation finishes, or else you will lose the refresh.

 </TabItem>